ls-/ls_Toasts/README.md

 ## Feedback and Feature Requests

-If you found a bug or want to share an idea on how to improve my addon, either use the issue tracker on [GitHub](https://github.com/ls-/ls_Toasts/issues), post a comment on [WoWInterfrace](http://www.wowinterface.com/downloads/info24123.html#comments), or simply DM me @ **ls-#9453** on Discord.
+If you found a bug or want to share an idea on how to improve my addon, either use the issue tracker on [GitHub](https://github.com/ls-/ls_Toasts/issues) or join our [Discord](https://discord.gg/7QcJgQkDYD) server.

 ## Localisation